Ukrainian Wikipedia: Quality of articles and popularity

-In the Ukrainian Wikipedia, the subject of mining has been covered to an greater extent than all other Wikipedias, due to the considerable contribution by one person, Volodymyr Biletsky, a professor at Donetsk National Technical University.
+In the Ukrainian Wikipedia, the subject of mining has been covered to a greater extent than all other Wikipedias, due to the considerable contribution by one person, Volodymyr Biletsky, a professor at Donetsk National Technical University.
 Using the Mining Encyclopedia, Biletsky has contributed over 10,000 articles on the subject to Ukrainian Wikipedia.
 In 2013, the Institute of History of Ukraine at the National Academy of Science gave permission to the Ukrainian Wikipedia to use the digital version of the Encyclopedia of History of Ukraine that was published online.
 The Higher School Academy of Science and Forest Engineering also allowed Wikipedia to freely use their information resources.

-Generally, before the 2014 Maidan Revolution, Ukrainian Wikipedia hold approximately the 10 to 20 percent of the pageviews from Ukraine, depending on the season and steadily growing, reaching for first time a share of above 20% in late 2013.
+Generally, before the 2014 Maidan Revolution, Ukrainian Wikipedia held approximately 10 to 20 percent of the pageviews from Ukraine, depending on the season, and grew steadily, reaching a share of 20% in late 2013.
 The success of Euromaidan and the subsequent improvement in Ukrainian language's status have positively impacted the reach of Ukrainian Wikipedia.

 One of the areas where activity is notable is in Wiki Loves Monuments project, an annual international photo contest focused on cultural and historical monuments.
 Ukrainian Wikipedians were ranked 4th among 36 participating countries for the number of uploads of images as part of this project in 2012.
 In 2014, Ukrainian Wikipedians were the winners of the contest that year.